How to select the right transfer pump

 The pump must also be able to start and stop automatically according to demand in the tank, which is often solved by using a float valve.
 If the highest tapping point, Hmax is above the start pressure the pump will never start and choosing a pump with an additional external input that can be fitted with a float switch is therefore recommended.

 It is also important to take into consideration the pump’s proximity to the domestic building and to neighbouring homes, and to select a pump with a suitable noise-level so that it won’t disturb residents or neighbours.
 As transfer pumps we recommend using the Grundfos SCALA2, JET pump, or SCALA1.
-The SCALA2 is more than capable of transferring water from point A to point B and offers a low noise-level and robustness for outdoor installations.
+The SCALA2 is more than capable of transferring water from point A to point B and offers a low noise-level and robustness for outdoors installations.

 However, it comes with additional advanced features that in most cases will make it overqualified for simply transferring water and an unnecessarily large investment.
 Both the SCALA2 and the JET pump have adjustable cut-in pressures while the SCALA1 is fitted with an additional external input making it possible to install a float switch that will automatically trigger the pump to fill the tank when the water level hits a selected height.